 The “key” will be (clearly) exchanged between the systems, while the “secret” will be used to create the concatenated parameter.
 The call will be executed as described, and the Authorization parameter must be added to its header as follows:

 The code value is simply the “key” and “secret” concatenated with a colon (‘:’) in between.

-This is an example of the pseudo-code generation in PHP:
+This is an example of encoding in pseudo-code:

 $code = $key + ‘:’ + $secret;

 For example, if the key is Aladdin as the secret is open sesame, then the field’s value is the Base64 encoding of Aladdin:open sesame, or QWxhZGRpbjpvcGVuIHNlc2FtZQ==.
 Then the Authorization header field will appear as: